nrfconnect/sdk-nrf/samples/bluetooth/mesh/light_ctrl/README.rst

       LEDs:
         Show the OOB authentication value during provisioning if the "Push button" OOB method is used.
-        First LED outputs the current light level of the Light Lightness Server in the first element.
+        **LED 1** outputs the current light level of the Light Lightness Server in the first element.
         If the :ref:`emds_readme` feature is enabled and **Button 4** is pressed **LEDs 2** to **LED 4** will light up to show that the board is halted.

       .. note::